DerekHJH/derekhjh.github.io/_pages/workexperience.md

   - /work
 ---

 * **Sep.
-2025 - Present**: Research Assistant in Xiaomi top talent (on par with ByteDance TopSeed, Tencent Qingyun, etc.), with Hailin Zhang.
+2025 - Present**: Research Assistant in Xiaomi top talent (on par with ByteDance TopSeed, Tencent Qingyun, etc.), with Fuli Luo and Hailin Zhang.
   * Lead the *Model architecture and infra co-design* project.

 * **July 2024 - Aug.
 2025**: Research Assistant in Huawei Cloud, with Yizhou Shan.